 Trust me, it is very doable if you make it a priority.

 Sometimes You Need to Rally the Troops (a.k.a The Besties):

-Somewhere along the line I lost connection with my Besties and my Soul Pack.
-These are the people who let me be me, are there when I needs carbs and conversation and the fabby friends who are always down for an impromptu adventure somewhere.
+Somewhere along the line, I lost connection with my Besties and my Soul Pack.
+These are the people who let me be me, are there when I need carbs and conversation and the fabby friends who are always down for an impromptu adventure somewhere.
 I need my Besties.
 They keep me from going bat-shit-crazy and are also good at kicking my hypothetical Fear Monster in the junk.
 Some of my Besties act as Masterminds too even when they don’t need to.
 In a nutshell, stay close to your tribe and be sure and return the favorite when they work to build you up instead of tear you down.

 No go forth and be FABULOUS. 🙂